 - supplements instruction and provides support for students’ specific areas of need

-- provides strategies for study skills and organization skills
+- provides strategies for study skills and organizational skills

-- monitors student progress and provide support for core subject classes
+- monitors student progress and provides support for core subject classes.

 - Planning and Organization